What is Exchange?

 What is the quota on my UNC Exchange email account?
 What does the 2GB quota include, and what if my inbox is over 2 GB?

 ITS will enforce the 2GB quota, which includes your calendar, inbox, sent mail, deleted items, RSS feeds and all folders associated with your e-mail account.
 Exceeding this limit will result in various quota warnings.
-For more information on the quota, visit [Exchange] UNC Email Quota.
-For Exchange users who require more than 2GB, ITS provided an extended quota option.
-For more information please visit [Exchange] Quota Extension Service.
+For more information on the quota, visit the UNC Email Quota document.

 How do I increase my email space allocation?

 ITS policy provides each individual email account 2.0 gigabytes of email storage.
-This space quota is not strictly enforced so you can make requests for additional space by following the instructions on Exchange Quota Extension Service.
+This space quota is not strictly enforced so you can make requests for additional space by following the instructions on the Quota Extension Service document.

-See the document What is the quota on my Onyen email account? for current information on email space quotas.
+Visit the What is the quota on my Onyen email account? document for current information on email space quotas.

 What happens if in the future my mailbox exceeds 2GB?